MirageNet/Mirage/doc/docs/analyzers/index.md

 # Mirage Roslyn Analyzers

-Mirage analyzers highlight networking mistakes in your editor.
-Use each rule page to understand the diagnostic, its exceptions, and how to fix your code.
+Find a rule below to learn what causes it, why it matters, and how to fix it.

-These pages are the authoritative rule reference.
-The table lists default severities; rule availability depends on your analyzer version.
-[Message size estimation](MIRAGE1501.md) is proposed.
+These pages are the source of truth for rule behavior and default severity.
+Available rules depend on your analyzer version; [message size estimation](MIRAGE1501.md) is still proposed.

-Rules apply to Mirage's types, attributes, and members, including supported derived types.
-Some rules impose additional checks beyond the Weaver; their pages explain these requirements.

 ## Rules